 The Norfolk Schools Opera Project aims to engage Key Stage 2 children in creative and cultural learning through the medium of opera, in order to foster a long-term relationship with the arts, enhance their school attainment, and develop their aspirations.

 In 2018-19 Norwich Theatre Royal and Norfolk Music Hub are collaborating in a year-long programme, working with hundreds of pupils, teachers, and young gifted and talented musicians from across Norfolk.
+Schools and families launched this exciting project at an Opera Celebration Day on 4 November 2018.
 Through creative workshops and CPD, a brand new children’s version of Mozart’s The Magic Flute will be created and performed on 23 June 2019.

 For venue access information, please visit our Accessibility page.